countdigi/ref/finance.md

 ## Notes

-- Basis Point (bp, "Bip")
+- Basis Points (bps)
-  - 1 Basis Point is %0.01 (one hundredth of a percent)
+  - Pronounced "Bips"
+  - A basis point is a standard measure for interest rates and other percentages in finance.
+  - One basis point equals 1/100th of 1%, or 0.01% (and .0001 in decimal form).
   - 100 basis points equal 1% (one percent)
   - For every 10,000.00 USD, a 1 basis point expense equals 1.00 USD
-  - The term basis point was developed to easisly communicate fractions of a percent

 ## Investing Links